- What Is Program Management?

 - Tracking and reporting on specific project constraints

 Program planning is where program management starts, and ensuring that your program is properly planned is of utmost importance.
-Having a well-thought-out plan saves time and money, and allows program managers to anticipate risk and preliminarily lay out methods to resolve it.
-Like any plan, a program plan breaks down the larger chunks of work into smaller, more manageable bits.
+Having a well-thought-out program management plan saves time and money, and allows program managers to anticipate risk and preliminarily lay out methods to resolve it.
+Like any plan, a program management plan breaks down the larger chunks of work into smaller, more manageable bits.

 Programs cost money to run, and how much of a financial commitment the program will require must be estimated upfront.
 Therefore, once a basic plan is in place, it’s up to the program manager to figure out how much it will cost to run.
 The more accurate this analysis, the better for the organization’s budgeting in the long-term.

 With a plan in place and the money to fund it, the program manager must manage the execution of the various projects in the program.
 Program managers typically live on tools like Gantt charts, which are essential to tracking progress.
 With a Gantt, program managers can break down their programs into phases, and can drill into their constituent projects down to the task level.
 These program management tools allow program managers to use real-time data as an input for their decision-making process, which is a program management best practice.

 Projects always change, so it stands to reason that programs that hold those projects must change as well.
-Program managers must have processes in place to manage those changes.
+Program managers must have change management processes in place to manage those changes.
 Changes can come from stakeholders or internally and they can also be external changes due to supply chain, weather and other forces.
 Wherever they originate, these changes must be identified, approved or denied and then responded to.

 What Is Program Management Software?